 Tuesday 5 & Wednesday 6 June - OR - Tuesday 20 & Wednesday 21 November 2012 | 9am4pm

 The two-day workshop program will explore motivational interviewing in greater detail providing practical techniques to resolve ambivalence.
 Day 1 will develop further understandings and begin an exploration of the use of the technique.
 Day 2 will focus on enhancing skills and strategies.
 The format will include formal presentations and practical workshop activities with opportunities for discussion.
 The focus will be on interactive delivery where individuals practice techniques within the sessions.

 Completion of Session 1 is prerequisite to participation in Session 2.
-Please indicate on your registration form if you have completed Session 1 in a previous year.
+Please indicate when you register if you have completed Session 1 in a previous year.

 Dr Kate Russell

 "Presenter very prepared, presentation aimed at being relevant to our practice."
 "Great involvement with the group." past participants